stephen010x/engineering-journal/journal.md

 **Date: 2025 Jan 9** \
 *Subject: C++ sucks, but not as much as Javascript* \
 Listen, we all know it.
 At least everybody who has learned any better language knows it.
 C++ is just not good.
-But it would at least be preferrable to Javascript, as I can at least pretend it is C. \
+But it would at least be preferrable to Javascript, as I can at least pretend it is C.
 You see, I am taking Bart's graphics class this semester.
 Javascript is already a language I am familiar with.
 But my lord I am quickly learning that some of the webapi's for javascript are just god awful.
 Especially in an untyped language such as JS.
 Especially WebGL.
-If only there was some way to make it typed\.\.\. \
+If only there was some way to make it typed\.\.\.
-Actually, that is exactly what I am planning to do. <br>
+Actually, that is exactly what I am planning to do.
 Bart gave us a framework to base our assignments off of.
 And it makes these assignments stupid easy.
 How am I suppose to learn how to use webgl if bart already wrote it for me?
-Therefore, I have decided to rewrite his entire framework in C, and then compile it to webgl to be implemented into a web enviroment. \
+Therefore, I have decided to rewrite his entire framework in C, and then compile it to webgl to be implemented into a web enviroment.
 It has honestly been a great learning experience in learning the opengl api, and in compiling C to webasm.
 I already have most of the framework written.
 I just need to find or implement my own library for handling matrices so that I can set up the viewport matrices.